Dave Levin: First World's Heavyweight Championship reign

-However prior to that outdoor stadium show, Dave Levin substituting for Hans Schnabel faced Ali Baba in Newark, NJ on June 12 at the Meadowbrook Field.
+However prior to that outdoor stadium show, Dave Levin substituting for Hans Schnabel faced Ali Baba in Newark, New Jersey, on June 12 at the Meadowbrook Field.
 He would defeat Ali Baba via disqualification after 21 minutes of action when Baba kicked him into the groin.
 At 23 years of age, Dave Levin became the youngest World's Heavyweight Champion at that time.
 The decision was protested by Ali Baba and title recognition was in limbo but the next day, the New Jersey State Athletic Commission would rule in favor of Dave Levin being the new World's Heavyweight Champion citing that "the referee is the sole arbiter of the decision of a match."
-Baba would continue to claim the World's Title in some states such as Michigan, Baba's adopted home state which labeled the championship as "clouded."
+Baba would continue to claim the World's Title in some states such as Michigan, Baba's adopted home state which labeled the championship as "clouded".
 The most important state for the recognition to mean anything was New York and it was clear Dave Levin was considered to be their World Champion.
 Promoter Nick Londes of Detroit immediately planned a rematch between Levin and Baba for early July.
-It should be noted though that until the time of the National Wrestling Alliance in the late 40's, almost all World title claims were fractured and disjoined at best.
+(Until the time of the National Wrestling Alliance in the late 1940s, almost all World title claims were fractured and disjoined at best.)
 Some wrestlers would simply claim the name, others would be given recognition by their state or by a specific promoter.
 At the time of his victory, Levin also shared claims with Ali Baba, Vincent Lopez and Everett Marshall.
 These champions were generally territorial based on which manager and promoter held interest in a town such as Lou Daro in California, Al Haft in the mid-west or Toots Mondt, Jack Curley and Ray Fabiani in the north-east.
 Levin's claim was generally legitimized by following the timeline of Jim Londos, considered undisputed World Champion, being defeated by Danno O'Mahoney, who was then defeated by Dick Shikat, who was next defeated by Ali Baba, to Dave Levin who defeated Ali Baba.
 Though some promoters who recognized different World Champions would simply state that Levin was "the wrestling champion owned by the trust" and "not the real champion or even close to the best."